The Churches of Britain and Ireland

 Redditch.

 Ribbesford, St. Leonard.
 From an old postcard in Geoff Watt's Collection.
-A modern view, and an interior view, both © Aidan Thomson.
+A modern view, and an interior view, both © Aidan McRae Thomson.
 Link.

 Rock, St. Peter & St. Paul. © Bill McKenzie.